jfear/sramongo/docs/quickStart.rst

 For example, let's imagine that you have a workflow that runs fastq screen on each run and you want to store a list of potential contaminants in the database.
-We would start by subclassing the ``Run`` ODM and then adding a field to store these contaminants.
+We would start by subclassing the ``Ncbi`` ODM and then adding a field to store these contaminants.
 My base ODM class uses mongoengine_ so you must use the `mongoengine syntax <http://docs.mongoengine.org/guide/defining-documents.html>`__.